avnshpnwar/quicklink/README.md

 # quicklink
-Quick way to access your URL for developers.
+Quick way to access URL for developers.